top of page

 NON-PROFIT ORGANIZATIONS

-• Organizations like AARP (American Association of Retired Persons) provide information and additional resources for seniors, including guidance on Medicare and healthcare coverage.
+• Organizations such as AARP (American Association of Retired Persons) provide information and resources for seniors, including guidance on Medicare and other healthcare coverage.

 OTHER GOVERNMENTAL AGENCIES

-• Agencies like the Social Security Administration can provide information about Medicare enrollment and eligibility.
+• Agencies such as the Social Security Administration can provide information on Medicare enrollment and eligibility.

-Here at Braden Medicare, we are always willing to speak with anyone who has questions or is looking for advice concerning Medicare and any other Insurance issues.
-We are dedicated to being your friend and neighbor, We are happy to provide anyone who contacts us with free advice.
+Here at Braden Medicare, we are always available to speak with anyone who has questions or needs advice regarding Medicare and other insurance issues.
+We are dedicated to being your friend and neighbor.
+We are happy to provide anyone who contacts us with free advice.
 Our goal is to keep as much money as possible in the pockets of our clients and their families.

 Medicare Supplement and Medicare Advantage carrier in the state.
 Our goal is to treat everyone we meet with kindness and respect.
 We have the hearts of teachers and the tenacity of prosecutors, and we treat everyone as we would any member of our own family.

-We appreciate you reading our Blog and we look forward to assisting you with any questions you may have, now or at any time in the future.
-You can reach us at mike@bradenmed-icare.com, by visiting our website at www.bradenmedicare.com by calling us at (480) 225-1393 and you can fax Braden Medicare INsurance at (480) 422-9062.
+We appreciate you reading our Blog, and we look forward to assisting you with any questions you may have, now or in the future.
+You can reach us at mike@bradenmed-icare.com, by visiting our website at www.bradenmedicare.com, by calling us at (480) 225-1393, or by faxing Braden Medicare Insurance at (480) 422-9062.

 bottom of page